 Driving can be thirsty work.
 Make sure you bring a large reusable water bottle and fill it up at every opportunity.

 Hopefully you won’t need this one but it’s better to have it and not need it than the other way around.

 For road trips where you are going to be a long way from towns and cities, you will want a relatively robust first aid kit, otherwise a smaller one will probably be fine.

 You should bring a torch if you aren’t planning on camping or spending the night in your campervan or RV. are better as you are free to use your hands – which can be useful if you need to take a peek under the trunk after dark.

 Roadside Emergency Kit and More

-So now I’ve covered what to pack on a road trip, here are a few additional items to add to your packing list.
+So now I’ve covered what to pack on a road trip, here are a few non-essential things to take on a road trip.